Hobby, Recreation, Social Clubs & Groups

 The Mid-Columbia Mopar car club meets on the third Thursday of the month and participates in the annual Show and Shine car show in May.
 Members receive discounts from several area auto parts stores.

-The Mid-Columbia Volkswagen Club (MCVW) is about Volkswagens and the pleasure of ownership.
-MCVW members have held car shows, enjoyed cruises and participated on their forum since the Club's founding.
+The Mid-Columbia Volkswagen Enthusiasts is about Volkswagens and the pleasure of ownership.

 Pacific Northwest Mustang Club